-The Ice Drilling Program (IDP) was established by the National Science Foundation (NSF) to lead integrated planning for ice coring and drilling and provision of drills and drilling services.
-The IDP and its Science Advisory Board (SAB) update this IDP Long Range Science Plan (LRSP) annually, in consultation with the broader research community.
-The purpose of this plan is to articulate goals and make recommendations for the direction of U.S. ice coring and drilling science in a wide variety of areas of scientific inquiry, and to make recommendations for the development of drilling technology, infrastructure and logistical support needed to enable the science.
-A companion document, the Long Range Drilling Technology Plan is available online (http://icedrill.org/scientists/scientists.shtml-drillingplan) provides details about drills available through IDP.
+The Ice Drilling Program (IDP) was established by the National Science Foundation (NSF) to lead integrated planning for ice coring and drilling, and provision of drills and drilling expertise.
+The IDP and its Science Advisory Board (SAB) update this Long Range Science Plan (LRSP) annually, in consultation with the broader research community.
+The purpose of this plan is to articulate goals and make recommendations for the direction of U.S. ice coring and drilling science for a wide variety of areas of scientific inquiry, and to make recommendations for the development of drilling technology, infrastructure and logistical support needed to enable the science.
+A companion document, the Long Range Drilling Technology Plan, is available on the Icedrill.org website and it provides details about drills and drilling expertise available through IDP.